An algebraic model for rational torus-equivariant spectra: Overview

-for suitable model structures.
-The second author has established this for $G=SO(2)$ \cite{qs1q}, Barnes \cite{Barnes1, Barnes2} has shown how to deduce it for $G=O(2)$ from a suitable proof for $G=SO(2)$ (such as the one we use here).
-This earlier work relied on the particular simplicity of the case $r=1$, and there is no prospect of extending the methods of \cite{s1q} or \cite{qs1q} to higher rank.
-Indeed, even if one only wants an equivalence of triangulated categories, it appears essential to establish the Quillen equivalence when $r \geq 2$.
+for suitable model structures. {The second author proved that for $G=SO(2)$ the Quillen equivalence would follow from a triangulated equivalence on the derived categories \cite{qs1q}.
+It was claimed in \cite{s1q} that the equivalence of homotopy categories was in fact a triangulated equivalence, but the proof is incomplete, and subsequent work of Patchkoria \cite{Patchkoria} shows that the method of \cite{s1q} is insufficient.
+In any case, there is no prospect of extending the methods of \cite{s1q} or \cite{qs1q} to higher rank.
+Even if one only wants an equivalence of triangulated categories, it appears essential to establish the Quillen equivalence when $r \geq 2$.
+Building on the present work, Barnes \cite{Barnes1, Barnes2} has shown how to deduce the Quillen equivalence for $G=O(2)$ from a suitable proof for $G=SO(2)$ (such as the one we use here), and Kedziorek \cite{Kedziorek} has done so for $G=SO(3)$.

+Recently, Barnes, Kedziorek and the present authors have given a separate account of a Quillen equivalence for the case $G=SO(2)$ \cite{s1qmon}.
+This has the merit of avoiding the massive complication due to the complexity of the space of connected subgroups for a general torus, and also gives a stronger conclusion than the specialization of our result here, since the equivalence is monoidal. }